 7. Avoid heavy meals and alcohol

-It can be tempting to have a drink on the flight to help you relax/sleep, but the truth is, that will dehydrate you even faster.
+It can be tempting to have a drink on the flight to help you relax/sleep, but the truth is that it will dehydrate you even faster.

 If you are sensitive to caffeine, it’s best to avoid it as much as possible when adjusting to a new schedule.

-8. Bring a “blanket”
+8. Bring a blanket